hammockman/breather/Design/Final/Documentation/UserGuide.md

 ## 1 Introduction

-This Operator’s Manual contains detailed information and instructions which when adhered to ensure the safe and effective set up, use and simple maintenance of the AgVent ventilator.
+This Operator’s Manual contains detailed information and instructions which when adhered to ensure the safe and effective set up, use and simple maintenance of the {{vent}} ventilator.

 This manual is designed for use by Respiratory Therapists or other qualified and trained personnel under the direction of a physician and in accordance with applicable state laws and regulations.
 It